-MWRA Treated Water Disinfection By-Product (DBP) Levels in Communities August 1999
+MWRA Treated Water Disinfection By-Product (DBP) Levels in Communities October 1999

 Total Trihalomethanes (TTHMs) and Haloacetic Acids (HAAs) are by-products of disinfection treatment with chlorine.
-Bromodichloromethane (BDCM) is one THM compound.
+Bromodichloromethane (BDCM) is one TTHM compound.
 Chlorination levels, the presence of organic precursors, pH levels, the contact time of water with chlorine used for disinfection, and temperature all affect TTHM and HAA levels.
 TTHMs are of concern due to their potential adverse health effects at high levels.
-The TTHM standard currently is an annual running average of 100 ug/L for all sample locations combined; EPA recently established a new standard of 80 ug/L that will take effect in 2001.
+The TTHM standard currently is an annual running average of 100 ug/L for all sample locations combined; EPA recently established a new standard of 80 ug/L for TTHMs and 60 ug/L for HAA 5 that will take effect in 2001.
 DEP requires that samples be collected quarterly; MWRA samples weekly at some locations, quarterly at others.
-These graphs report results both on a monthly and quarterly basis.
-The graphs of quarterly and running annual averages illustrate MWRA's compliance with the DEP standard.
+These graphs report results on a monthly, quarterly, and running annual average basis.

-Average TTHM levels declined from July levels, remaining below current standards and standards that take effect in 2001.
+Average DBP levels were stable in October, remaining below current standards and standards that take effect in 2001.
+One high result for Bromodichloromethane appeared in Marlboro during September.
 MWRA implemented its DBP Control Action Plan in May to minimize DBP formation while satisfying disinfection requirements.
-The main points of the Plan appear in the Water Quality Update for May 1999 (Page A).
-Achievements for August are summarized in this issue.
+See the Water Quality Update for May 1999 for a plan summary.